DoHoangTrung/EShopAspCore/README.md

 sql server : tool -> profiler

 -49: fluent validation .net core

+-51:
+how to use mustache.js:
+1. download mustache.js : if we copy only code, we should set name : mustache.min.js (+ cdn ver)
+2. loop: data={"items": list_data}
+	Mustache.render(template, data)
+3. in template, we should see how object show in console to get exactly name (wrong: IdProduct >< right: idProduct)
 ##???
 -cant login in first time after init migration -description of category in product category page